torpadeka/lancedium/README.md

 Then, always run this command first:

 ```
-dfx start --background
+dfx start --clean --background
 ```

 **_This command must be done everytime the machine restarts!_**

-The `--clean` flag can be added to the command above to clean and remove all persistent `stable` data in the canisters.
+The `--clean` flag above is meant to clean and remove all persistent `stable` data in the canisters.

 After that, run the command: